 Past Events and Screenings

-Frontline Freelance Register are hosting a luncheon for reporters, news, film & documentary professionals.
-Tickets include a two-course lunch and a glass of wine or beer
+Frontline Freelance Register are hosting a Christmas luncheon for reporters, news, film, documentary & media professionals.
+Tickets include a three-course lunch in one of the club rooms for £25.

 Ahead of its UK release, Frontline Club members and supporters are invited to a special preview screening + Q&A of Feras Fayyad’s powerful new documentary, The Cave, which tells the harrowing true story of an underground Syrian hospital and its extraordinary staff.

 In a time of scandal and division, the Frontline Club examines the role of investigative journalism in today’s media.
 Is investigative journalism landing its punches and how does long-form journalism work in the face of the increasingly reduced attention span?
 What sort of journalism leads to change, and what has little impact?
 Join us for a lively discussion with a great panel.